nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 - In code complexity of storage, if there are always 3 variable used regardless of input size, that could be written as O(3), which boils down to O(1).
 I failed to boil-it-down.

+After watching a presentation on algorithms and data structures, it occurred to me that during technical interviewing I often times get caught up in values.
+The presentation used colors as Linked List Nodes, rather than numbers or characters or other objects.
+While it is true that values are important in an algorithm determining *how to traverse a data structure* is arguably more important because walking the structure is necessary for the algorithm to manage the values in the data structure.
+Once a data structure is selected, plug-in the numbers while performing a walk-through to verify the algorithm works.

+Some advice shared by David:

+- Advice to solve problems: Define the problem, ID test cases, Visualize, Plan the algorithm, write Code, then Verify the solution.
+- Visualizations do not need to be complicated, for example a string input of "some value" is easily visualized as the string within quotes.
+- Visualization stage: Probably do not know what the code will look like, only what the input(s) and possible output examples look like.
+- Step-through stage: Smallest possible steps to incrementally define the actual algorithm.

 ## Thursday 2-Feb-2023

 Made some experiments with LBJS React using Axios to acquire a payload from our custom API server.